 Unlike much of the by now well-established literature on Kahn’s work, Louis I. Kahn in Rome and Venice suggests that the basic premise of Kahn’s invention is the idea of spatial, constructive organism, which explains how he created forms that were inextricably anchored in the past, without imitating any one kind of ancient architecture.
-The main objective of the book is to explain Kahn’s methodology to architects and students showing how he was able to design an architectural object with the characteristics of the best designed objects: organisms, in which each part contributes with the whole to create "something made of indivisible parts".
+The main objective of the book is to explain Kahn’s methodology to architects and students, showing how he was able to design an architectural object with the characteristics of the best designed objects: organisms, in which each part contributes, with the whole, to creating "something made of indivisible parts".

 Table of Contents

 PART I: The critical reception of Kahn in Italy

 1. The idea of organism in the works of Louis Kahn

 1.1 Organic morphology in the critical literature during the 1960’s and ‘70’s

 1.2 Interpretations of the idea of form in the 1980’s

 PART II: Basic Principles